-To help you along your car buying journey, we’ve compiled a straight forward list of answers to all the usual questions and concerns around buying a car.
+To help you along your car buying journey, we’ve compiled a straight forward list of answers to all the usual questions and concerns people have when it comes to buying a car.

 Should I buy new or used?

 This is a really common question and, though the answer isn’t black and white, knowing the pros and cons of each option and exactly what you’re looking for you should help you come to a conclusion fairly quickly.
 Things to consider include:

 - Depreciation - a lot of money is lost in the first couple of years of ownership of a brand new car.
 The question is, does that bother you, or does owning a brand new car negate this loss for you?

 - Safety - a lot of newer cars have advanced safety features compare to older one, so if safety is your number one priority, make sure you do a thorough comparison.

 - Choice and spec - you may be able to spec a new car to exactly what you want but it will come at a price.
 There's plenty of choice when it comes to used cars, but you still could need to compromise on some features.

 - The environment - some of the newer cars are better for the environment than their older counterparts, so be sure to do the maths if this is key for you.

 Should I opt for petrol, diesel or electric?

 This is an important question to ask yourself before you start looking for that car of your dreams.
 The last thing you want to do is commit to one then realise down the line that the fuel source doesn't suit your needs.